Esri/data-collection-ios/docs/README.md

 **Floating Panel Controller**

 `FloatingPanelController` is a custom `UIViewController` subclass that allows for display of content in a "floating panel", sometimes referred to as a "bottom sheet".
 Displayed content is encapsulated in a `UIViewController` that implements the `FloatingPanelEmbeddable` protocol.
-Currently both "Layers" and "Bookmarks" are shown in a `FloatingPanelController`.
+"Layers", "Bookmarks", and identify results are shown in a `FloatingPanelController`.

 ### Controller: app context aware